 Viddsee will also support other initiatives with similar goals by promoting their efforts on the platform.
 One such initiative is Lockdown Cinema Club, a Philippines-based crowd-funding initiative that invites viewers to "watch all you want, give what you can," with funds going to over 1,000 low income, no work-no pay film industry workers.

 “The current crisis has made us realise the importance of staying connected, and for communities to stand united through these difficult times.

 Through this initiative, we see Viddsee as a canvas for good on which communities of storytellers, audiences and partners across the world can find and support each other, and continue to connect through our shared love for entertaining stories,” said Ho Jia Jian, Viddsee’s co-founder and CEO.

 Keeping storytelling alive

 Besides entertaining audiences, the StoriesTogether initiative also supports local filmmakers by commissioning the creation of new content.
-Through the StoriesTogether Content Fund, which is part of Singapore’s Infocomm Media Development Authority (IMDA) Public Service Content Fund initiative that was announced on April 14, Viddsee Studios will work with Singaporean media companies to create short form short films and series over the course of a year.
+Through the StoriesTogether Content Fund, which is part of Singapore’s Infocomm Media Development Authority (IMDA) Public Service Content Fund initiative that was announced on April 14, Viddsee Studios will work with Singaporean media companies to create short films and series over the course of a year.